 In addition to individual transfer counseling appointments, you can attend transfer workshops designed to address the steps in the transfer process.
 You also have the opportunity to meet representatives from four-year institutions at a variety of programs and events offered throughout the academic year.
 If you have questions, contact Transfer Services by email at Transfer@BristolCC.edu or by phone at 774.357.2234.

-You will find additional information on our webpage about MassTransfer, transfer agreements, the college application process and more.
+You will find additional information on our webpage about the College Application Process.